hershellayton95/typescript/README.txt

-Make an interface generic
+Typing arrays

-Make the interface generic in exercise-2-make-an-interface-generic-start.ts.
+Add types for the arrays in exercise-1-typing-arrays-start.ts.